franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 ## State Transition Function

-State transition functions are implemented in the application based on images recieved from the Tendermint consensus engine.
+State transition functions are implemented in the application based on messages recieved from the Tendermint consensus engine.

 - The main messages that are used in state transition are:
   - InitChain.